 Craig, who has disavowed a guilty plea to disorderly conduct, says he copped just to make the nasty thing go away.
 Can't blame him.

 Maybe he didn't run his hand along the bottom of the stall divider, which we're told is well-known in certain circles to mean, "I'm in the mood."
-And maybe Craig really does have a wide, manly stance and was
+And maybe Craig really does have a wide, manly stance and was not trying to touch the other man's foot.
+Benefit of the doubt granted.

 While doubt is clouding saner minds, another perplexing issue tugs at credulity: Why are undercover cops hanging out in airport restrooms?
 Are we all done with terrorists?
 Does this mean that Appalachian grandmothers can pass through airport security without being frisked for explosives?
 Just asking.